 It's because of that you will see us using WHP numbers, which are naturally not as big as BHP numbers.
-Which we agree might seem counterproductive when we are in the business of making big power!
+Which we agree might seem counterproductive when we are in the business of making big numbers!

-Before you can understand why, you need to know what each measurement is.
+Before you can understand why - you need to know what each measurement is.

 - Break Horse Power aka BHP is the calculated Horsepower measured at the flywheel of an engine

 - Wheel Horse Power aka WHP is the calculated horsepower measured at the wheels of a car